New doubts over whether Finke goes ahead - Speedcafe

 Notably, organisers have repeatedly put the call out to volunteers to help erect bunting and signage, via official Finke social media channels.

+The presence or otherwise of bunting was a theme during the coronial inquest, with suggestions the late Harris may have inferred he was standing in a safe area given he was positioned beyond a stretch of bunting at the jump where he lost his life.

+Bunting and signage will presumably be necessary to mark out the enlarged spectator setback, supervised public viewing areas, and spectator exclusion zones at high-risk areas which are set to be implemented this year.

-Speedcafe reported on one of those tweets last week, but another was posted to Finke’s Facebook page just yesterday.
+Speedcafe reported on one of the tweets asking for help on the task last week, but another was posted to Finke’s Facebook page just yesterday.

 It reads, “FINKE NEEDS YOUR HELP URGENTLY